RPI-WCL/Athena_LibDDDAS/README.md

 * `consensus` -- theory and proofs about consensus protocols

-* `network` -- theory and proofs about networks, relay protocols, etc

-* `nmac` -- theory and proofs about a NMAC-aware flight planning algorithm
+* `nmac` -- theory and proofs about an NMAC-aware flight planning algorithm

-* `math` -- theory and proofs about mathematical concepts like random variables, probability distributions, etc
+* `math` -- theory and proofs about basic mathematical concepts like random variables, probability, distributions, etc

 ##### Instructions:

-* [Download and install ATHENA](https://proofcentral.org/athena/1.4/) and place this directory in the `ATHENA_HOME` directory created during installation.
+* [Download and install ATHENA](https://proofcentral.org/athena/1.4/) and place this directory in the `ATHENA_HOME` directory created during installation

-* Any ATHENA file in the library can then be loaded by issuing the command `.\athena <relative_address_of_file>` from the `ATHENA_HOME` directory.
+* Any ATHENA file in the library can then be loaded by issuing the command `.\athena <relative_address_of_file>` from the `ATHENA_HOME` directory

 ##### ATHENA Resources: